aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

     Commands:
-      create   Export subsets of the provenance graph to file for sharing. inspect  Inspect contents of an exported archive without importing it. migrate  Migrate an old export archive file to the most recent format.
+      create   Export subsets of the provenance graph to file for sharing. inspect  Inspect contents of an exported archive without importing it. migrate  Migrate an export archive to a more recent format version.

 .. _verdi_graph: